 Novel treatments for children with brain tumors

 Diagnosis and treatment of hemophagocytic lymphohistiocytosis

-Effect of cancer on central and peripheral nervous system
+Effect of cancer and its treatment on central and peripheral nervous systems

 Mechanisms of cancer related symptoms